moduleus/urx/README.md

 `vcpkg` is a package manager.
 You first need to clone it with `git clone https://github.com/microsoft/vcpkg.git`.

-Also, be sure that submodule `vcpkg-registry` is initialized with `git submodule update --init --recursive`.
+Also, clone `vcpkg-registry` with `git clone https://github.com/moduleus/vcpkg-registry.git`.

 Then pass the arguments below. ⚠ If you use `cmake-gui`, be sure to set these variables BEFORE running configure once.
 Otherwise, you need to reset cache.